spack/spack/lib/spack/docs/module_file_tutorial.rst

 .. code-block:: console

-  $ spack install netlib-scalapack ^ openmpi ^ openblas
+  $ spack install netlib-scalapack ^openmpi ^openblas
   # ...

 The packages you need to install are: